pinohu/DYNASTY/empire-bible/volume-vi-family-governance/book-12-wealth-preservation-transfer/chapter-34-estate-planning-integration.md

 The estate planning you do today will determine how much wealth survives for future generations.
 Invest in comprehensive planning, and you'll create a foundation for a 365-year dynasty.

-In the next chapter, we'll explore insurance and risk management—protecting your empire from the many risks that could threaten its survival.
+In the next chapter, we'll explore insurance and risk managementâ€”protecting your empire from the many risks that could threaten its survival.

 ---